Aqua Tower Chicago: The Liquid Sculpture Defying Wind Loads

 — Jeanne Gang

-Aqua Tower Chicago - Site Plan: Tower Layout and Atrium Integration - Studio Gang
+Aqua Tower Chicago - Site Plan: Tower Layout and Insertion into the Plot's Atrium - Studio Gang

 Innovation in the Construction Process: Digital Topography

-One of Aqua Tower's greatest milestones was proving that complexity does not have to be cost-prohibitive.
+One of the greatest milestones of the Aqua Tower was proving that geometric complexity does not have to be cost-prohibitive.
 Studio Gang and MKA implemented an unprecedented Digital Topography methodology:

-GPS Surveying: Instead of traditional blueprints, digital coordinate files were used.
-Surveyors uploaded these to total stations to mark each laser curve with precision.
+GPS Layout: Instead of traditional construction blueprints, digital coordinate files were used, which surveyors uploaded into total stations to mark out each curve via laser mapping.

-Flexible Formwork: To create the waves, flexible formwork strips were used and adjusted point by point.
-This allowed each floor to be executed with the precision of a timepiece, optimizing curing and pouring times.
+Flexible Formwork: To shape the fluid waves, flexible formwork edge bands were utilized and adjusted point by point.
+This allowed each concrete slab floor to be executed with clockwork precision, achieving a layout tolerance of ±6 mm at the slab edges—an exceptional margin for such a highly variable geometry.

 Passive Sustainability and Urban Ecology